Lovrom8/RSMods/README.md

   * A fun mod which will continously hue-shift the colors of your strings, making them look like a rainbow!

 * **GuitarSpeak**
   * What hides behind this mysterious name is an exciting feature that will let you control the game by playing certain notes on your guitar (fully customizable!).
 Forget your keyboard and mouse, guitar is where it's at!
 There is an option to continue to use it while in the tuner - it is off be default as it can cause issues, but if you're happy to continue using it there - hit that button.
-It is OFF while in a song.
+It is OFF while in a song, tuning menus, and calibration menus by default.

 * **Auto enter last used profile**
   * Also know as the Fork-in-the-toaster mod, due to it's simple but effective nature, it is best used in conjunction with the Fast Load mod.
 The DLL will spam Enter key in order to automatically enter the game.
 It may cause potential issues if UPLAY servers are unavailable, but in general it makes your life quite a bit easier.